-  “Automation maturity cannot, and will not, happen when the team required to implement automation technologies is resistant or reluctant,” Mr. Govekar said.
+“Automation maturity cannot, and will not, happen when the team required to implement automation technologies is resistant or reluctant,” Govekar says.
 “You need to incent the desired behavior by rewarding automation efforts and efficiency improvements, and instead of reinforcing the ‘hero’ culture, create a culture of process definition.”

 Without leadership and coordination, adoption of automation tools will continue to proliferate throughout the IT organization, including tools with overlapping functions.
 Institute the roles of an automation manager and an automation architect, who will work with a team to coordinate current and future requirements, tool considerations and implementations.